Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Introduction

 In this work, we depart from conventional precoding techniques and take a different approach that is inherently robust to imperfect CSIT and multi-user interference to tackle the mobility problem.
 We consider Rate-Splitting Multiple Access (RSMA), which is a multiple access technique for multi-antenna Broadcast Channel (BC) that relies on linearly precoded Rate-Splitting (RS) at the transmitter and Successive Interference Cancellation (SIC) at the receivers \cite{clerckx_2016, mao_2018}.
 RSMA is based on splitting the user messages into common and private parts at the transmitter.
-The common parts of the split messages of each user are combined and encoded into a single common message intended for several or all users.
-The single common message and the private parts of the user messages are encoded separately into common and private streams, which are superposed in a non-orthogonal manner.
-RSMA manages interference by partially decoding the interference and treating the remaining interference as noise by means of SIC receivers.
+The common parts of the split messages of each user are combined and encoded into a single common message to be decoded by all users.
+The single common message and the private parts of the user messages are encoded separately into common and private streams, precoded and superposed in a non-orthogonal manner.
+Thanks to the message split and the presence of common and private streams, RSMA manages interference by partially decoding the interference and treating the remaining interference as noise by means of SIC receivers.

-Originally introduced for the Single-Input Single-Output (SISO) Interference Channel (IC), RS has been adapted to multi-antenna BC due to recent information theoretic studies showing that RS achieves the entire DoF region of $K$-user Multiple-Input Single-Output (MISO) BC with partial CSIT \cite{piovano_2017,joudeh_2016_2}, and outperforms Dirty Paper Coding (DPC) \cite{mao_2020}.
-The performance gain of RSMA comes from its ability to manage the interference in a flexible manner (namely bridging the extremes of treating interference as noise and fully decoding interference) by splitting the messages of the users and performing SIC at the receivers.
+Originally introduced for the Single-Input Single-Output (SISO) Interference Channel (IC) \cite{carleial_1978, han_1981}, RS has been adapted to multi-antenna BC due to recent information theoretic studies showing that RS achieves the entire DoF region of $K$-user Multiple-Input Single-Output (MISO) BC with partial CSIT \cite{piovano_2017,joudeh_2016_2}, and outperforms Dirty Paper Coding (DPC) \cite{mao_2020}.
+The performance gain of RSMA comes from its ability to manage the interference in a flexible manner (namely bridging the extremes of treating multi-user interference as noise, as in SDMA, and fully decoding the multi-user interference, as in Non-Orthogonal Multiple Access (NOMA)) by splitting the messages of the users and performing SIC at the receivers.
 Being a multiple access scheme designed for BC with multiple transmit (and receive) antennas, RSMA is naturally a promising candidate for operating under interference in multi-antenna networks.
-Indeed, numerous studies have demonstrated that RSMA bridges and outperforms existing different multiple access schemes, i.e., SDMA, Non-Orthogonal Multiple Access (NOMA), Orthogonal Multiple Access (OMA) and multicasting \cite{joudeh_2016_2,clerckx_2019,mao_2018}.
+Indeed, numerous studies have demonstrated that RSMA bridges and outperforms existing multiple access schemes, i.e., SDMA, NOMA, Orthogonal Multiple Access (OMA) and multicasting \cite{joudeh_2016_2,clerckx_2019,mao_2018}.
+In its simplest form, 1-layer RSMA relies on a single common stream and requires a single SIC at each receiver \cite{mao_2018}.